 Without proper incision and drainage, spontaneous rupture and drainage may occur, sometimes leading to the formation of chronic draining sinuses.
 Incomplete resorption may leave a cystic loculation within a fibrous wall that may become calcified.

 Perirectal abscesses Treatment An anorectal abscess is a localized collection of pus in the perirectal spaces.
 Abscesses usually originate in an anal crypt.
 Symptoms are pain and swelling.
-Diagnosis is primarily by examination... read more have a high morbidity and mortality if incision and drainage are incomplete and should be evaluated by a surgeon or in an emergency department.
+Diagnosis is primarily by examination... read more have a high morbidity and mortality if incision and drainage are incomplete and should be evaluated by a surgeon.
 Patients with large and deep abscesses should be admitted to the hospital for evaluation and treatment under general or spinal anesthesia.

 A facial abscess above the upper lip and below the brow may drain into the cavernous sinus, so manipulation of an abscess in this area may predispose to septic thrombophlebitis.
 After incision and drainage, treat with antistaphylococcal antibiotics and warm soaks and have frequent follow-up visits.